OCA/web/web_hide_db_manager_link/README.rst

  * Go to Settings / Local Modules
  * Search by module name "Hide link to database manager in login screen" or by module technical name "*web_hide_db_manager_link*"
  * Click install button

-In case this module is not shown in your module list by default, click on "Update Module List" and clear any filter to show all modules.

 Known issues
 ============